flageval-baai/FlagEval/mCLIPEval/visual.md

 ![snapshot3.jpg](snapshots/snapshot3.jpg)

 * slide to choose radar chart to show the capabilities of language, group, task or dataset dimension.
-Below is the language capabilities of some built-in models.
+Below is the radar chart of language capabilities on 6 languages of some built-in models.

 ![snapshot4.png](snapshots/snapshot4.png)

+* Scatter chart and table of evaluation results are directly updated according to selected datasets and models.

+### Model vs. Model

+Model vs. Model mode is designed to compare the performances of two specified models dataset by dataset.

+* Use selectbox to select the model pairs to compare

+* Datasets can be also specified to remove datasets which is not needed, default option is to select all datasets.

+The data in the figure are calculated as the difference between the scores of the selected model 1 and the selected model 2 on each data set, where the green bars are the magnitude of the scores of model 1 over model 2 on a given data set, and the blue bars are the magnitude of the scores of model 2 over model 1 on a given data set

+### Single Dataset

+Single Dataset is designed to show the performances of all models on all metrics of a single dataset.
+The dataset is specified by the selectbox.

 ## Parameters